pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ### Numerical or multi-nominal target variable

-The book covered only the target as a binary variable, it is planned for a future to cover numerical and multi-value target.
+The book covered only the target as a binary variable, it is planned in a future to cover numerical and multi-value target.

-However if you read up to here you may explore your own having the same idea in mind.
-In numerical variable, for example forecasting `page visits` on a web site, there will be certain categories of an input variable which will be more related with a high value on visits, while there are others than are more correlated with low values.
+However if you read up to here you may explore on your own having the same idea in mind.
+In numerical variables, for example forecasting `page visits` on a web site, there will be certain categories of an input variable which will be more related with a high value on visits, while there are others than are more correlated with low values.

 The same goes for multi-nominal output variable, there will be some categories more related to certain values.
 For example predicting the epidemic degree: `high`, `mid` or `low` based on the city.
 There will be some cities more correlated with a high epidemic level than others.